Pipelines

 The Retrigger endpoint restarts the entire pipeline from the CONFIG stage while preserving the previous execution context.
 This is useful when troubleshooting failed executions.
 A Service Owner can also provide a feedback comment, which becomes part of the execution context to help the self-healing mechanism correct the config.
 To retrigger a pipeline:

-3. Push a PackData for each stage manually via API.
+3. Push a PackData for each stage manually via API

 Each stage of NetOrca Pack Pipeline does not always have to be generated directly by the AI Processor or LLM.
 Service Owners can provide PackData from external services, scripts, or testing frameworks and insert it into any stage in the pipeline, effectively replacing or augmenting the AI-driven step.

 For example, CONFIG and VERIFY Pack Data can be generated by the AI Processor, while an external script can take the both stage data and run tests in a simulation environment.
-If errors are detected, the script can push the error details back into the RESULTS stage, which may then retrigger the workflow for self-healing.
+If errors are detected, the script can push the error details back into the EXECUTION stage, which may then retrigger the workflow for self-healing.
 In this retriggered cycle, the CONFIG AI Processor will have the error context available, allowing it to attempt an automatic fix.

 To directly push the PackData for each stage, use the following endpoints: